And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 But we can't do it unless we got the intelligence and the capability on the border.

-Well, what are you proposing then, Congressman?
+What are you proposing then, Congressman?

-I'm proposing that we take the the seven Aerostat balloons that we currently have on the border that run from California to Florida that have about a five hundred pound capacity that's not being used right now and that we add sensors and cameras to those balloons that will look into Mexico that will stare give us a long view, long dwell capability, just hanging there looking they can see the federalys, they can see the Mexican units, they can see the drug lords and the cartels lining up and staging before they breach the border at night.
+I'm proposing that we take the seven Aerostat balloons that we currently have on the border that run from California to Florida, that have about a 500-pound capacity that's not being used right now, and that we add sensors and cameras to those balloons that will look into Mexico, that will give us a long view, long-dwell capability, just hanging there looking.

 We can use infrared and even see in the dark.

-We downlink that to a fusion center that is multi-agency and then we shift our defense like in football we run that red zone defense where you shift the defense and you react to where you know they're running the play.
+We run that red zone defense where you shift the defense and you react to where you know they're running the play.

-Let me ask if you don't mind TJ Bonner who represents the border patrol what he thinks of that idea.
+Let me ask, if you don't mind, TJ Bonner, who represents the Border Patrol, what he thinks of that idea.

-TJ I think that that's a great idea for stopping the narcotics.
+I think that that's a great idea for stopping the narcotics.

 It's not going to stop the people coming across because you're dealing with literally millions of people coming across that border every year.

-We catch over a million of them.
+Catch over a million of them.

-That's part of the problem the smugglers of drugs are also running human beings now as decoys.
+The smugglers of drugs are also running human beings now as decoys.

 The only thing I would add is that my red zone defense does include a sensor that can see at night and can see human beings.

-And it does allow you to see the big groups as they line up so that we could use, it would help a little bit, TJ, in that we would be able to use some of the sensors that we're using in Iraq on the Iraq-Syrian border that also see people lining up.
+And it does allow you to see the big groups as they line up so that we could use, it would help a little bit, TJ, in that we would be able to use some of the sensors that we're using in Iraq on the Iraq-Syrian border that also see people, that see people lining up.

 And what does that mean?